 The NSW Police may also issue on-the-spot fines to individuals of:

-- $5000 for failure to comply with obligations to self-isolate if you are diagnosed with COVID-19, including staying at home or in hospital, as determined by a doctor, nurse or paramedic; providing details of contact with other persons and places you have visited; and complying with NSW Health guidelines
+- $5000 for failure to comply with obligations to self-isolate if you are diagnosed with COVID-19, including staying at home or in hospital, as determined by a doctor, nurse, paramedic or authorised contact tracer; providing details of contact with other persons and places you have visited; and complying with NSW Health guidelines

-- $5000 for failure to comply with obligations to self-isolate if you are a close contact of a person diagnosed with COVID-19, including staying at home up to 10 days, as determined by a doctor, nurse or paramedic; submitting to testing for COVID-19; and complying with NSW Health guidelines.
+- $5000 for failure to comply with obligations to self-isolate by an authorised contact tracer if you are a close contact of a person diagnosed with COVID-19, and failure to self-isolate at the residence or place determined by the doctor, nurse, paramedic or authorised contact tracer to be suitable to reside in

 - For corporations on-the-spot fines of $10,000 apply for failure to comply with obligations relating to self-isolation.

-All passengers and flight crew arriving into NSW from overseas must follow the rules for international passengers into NSW.
+All passengers, flight crew and mariners arriving into NSW from overseas must follow the rules for international passengers.

 From 30 April 2022, hotel quarantine is no longer required for unvaccinated international passengers and maritime crew.

 Infographic: How to self-isolate - in your language